-Once established, the internal audit function will be led by a Head of Internal Audit, reporting directly to both the Chairperson of the Audit and Risk Committee and the Chief Financial Officer.
-Further, the Committee will approve the annual internal audit plan and resourcing for the function, which will report periodically to the Committee on material issues arising from internal audits, including the Head of Internal Audit meeting at least twice each year without management present.
-The Committee is responsible for monitoring management's responses to audit recommendations and the closure of audit findings.
+The internal audit function is led by a member of the Executive Committee reporting directly to the Chairperson of the Audit and Risk Committee on all internal audit matters.
+Further, the Committee approves the annual internal audit plan and resourcing for the function.
+The Committee is responsible for reviewing all internal audit reports and monitoring management's responses to audit recommendations and the closure of audit findings.

-A listed entity should disclose whether it has any material exposure to environmental or social risks and, if it does, how it manages or intends to manage those risks.
+An entity should disclose whether it has any material exposure to environmental or social risks and, if it does, how it manages or intends to manage those risks.

-Given the inherent nature of DRA's business and operations, and its contracting methodology, and following the application of risk control measures, DRA does not have any known material exposure to environmental or social risks.
+Given the inherent nature of DRA's business and operations, and its contracting methodology, and following the application of risk control measures, DRA does not have any known material exposure to environmental or social risks but is cognisant of its growing importance for shareholder value.

 DRA is exposed to a range of market, financial, operational and geopolitical risks that have the potential to adversely impact DRA's operational and financial performance if not managed effectively.
-Further information about DRA's key risks is set out from page 65 of DRA's 2021 Annual Report.
+Further information about DRA's key risks is set out from pages 20-23 of DRA's 2024 Financial Report.